-Cash tender offer: Once an offer is commenced, the main hurdle to completion is the satisfaction (or, to the extent legally permissible, waiver) of any conditions, including any minimum tender condition, regulatory conditions and expiration of the Hart-Scott-Rodino Act waiting period, if applicable.
+Cash tender offer: Once an offer is commenced, the main hurdle to completion is the satisfaction (or, to the extent legally permissible, waiver) of any conditions, including any minimum tender condition and regulatory conditions, including expiration of the Hart-Scott-Rodino Act waiting period, if applicable.

 Exchange offer: The SEC must declare effective the registration statement for the securities to be offered as consideration in the offer.
-Once the offer is commenced, all conditions to the offer, including the minimum tender condition, any regulatory conditions and expiration of the Hart-Scott-Rodino Act waiting period, if applicable, must be satisfied (or, to the extent legally permissible, waived).
-If the securities to be issued in the exchange offer represent 20% or more of the bidder's issued and outstanding share capital and the acquiring company is a domestic company listed on an exchange with an approval requirement, the bidder's shareholders will be required to approve the issuance of the new shares before the offer can be consummated.
+Once the offer is commenced, all conditions to the offer, including the minimum tender condition, and any regulatory conditions, including expiration of the Hart-Scott-Rodino Act waiting period, if applicable, must be satisfied (or, to the extent legally permissible, waived).
+If the securities to be issued in the exchange offer represent 20% or more of the bidder's issued and outstanding share capital (or if shares are to be issued to a related party in excess of specified thresholds) and the acquiring company is a domestic company listed on an exchange with an approval requirement, the bidder's shareholders will be required to approve the issuance of the new shares before the offer can be consummated.

 Merger: The SEC must clear the proxy materials to be disseminated to the shareholders of the target company.
 If the consideration includes securities of the acquiring company, the SEC must declare effective the registration statement relating to such securities.
 (In practice, the proxy statement and prospectus are combined into a single document, which is reviewed by the SEC.)
 Shareholders of the target company must approve the merger.
-If the acquiring company is issuing new shares representing 20% or more of its share capital and the acquiring company is a domestic company listed on an exchange with an approval requirement, the acquiring company shareholders will be required to also approve the transaction.
-Antitrust and other regulatory approvals may be conditions to the closing of the merger.
+If the acquiring company is issuing new shares representing 20% or more of its share capital (or if shares are to be issued to a related party in excess of specified thresholds) and the acquiring company is a domestic company listed on an exchange with an approval requirement, the acquiring company shareholders will be required to also approve the transaction.
+Antitrust and other regulatory approvals usually are conditions to the closing of the merger.